 Afterthoughts seeks to expand and deepen the experience of the worship service through conversation that uses the Sunday sermon as the starting point.
-This group meets each summer Sunday after the 10:00 a.m. service.
-Contact: Paul Gade at 651-771-7528 for more information.
+This group meets each Sunday after the 9:00 a.m. service.
+Questions?
+Contact Paul Gade at 651-253-1493.

 An informal support group for caregivers.
-The Caregivers group meets on the third Thursday (June 21/July 19) of the month from noon–2:00 p.m.
-Contact: Janne Eller-Isaacs at email@example.com
+Meets on the third Thursday of the month.
+Contact: Karen Hering at firstname.lastname@example.org.

 Children and Youth

 Connecting with Ourselves and Others: Relationships and Sexuality: Meets May 27 on the topic "Moving Past Us and Them."
 Register: http://bit.ly/ connectingselfandother.
 A monthly series offering a candid look at gender identity, sexuality and relationships.
 Contact Mike Huber, email@example.com

 Even in a pandemic, we still want opportunities to know one another better.
 This year, to give folks a chance to connect with more people, instead of Dine with Nine, we’re offering Mix with Six.
 We’ll give you conversation starters, ideas of things to do together from your singular rooms, and even, if you’re really brave, a few fun games to play.
 Questions?
 Contact Teresa Wernecke at firstname.lastname@example.org or 651-226-8953, or Laura Park at email@example.com or 651-228-1456 x110.
 Email works best for contact.